UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 * AsyncBridge library provides a set of types that makes it possible to use _async/await_ in projects that target CLR 2.0.
 For more information, check [this blog post][asyncbridge].

 * If you use _async/await_ inside Unity events (Awake, Start, Update etc) you may notice that continuations (the code below `await` keyword) are executed in background threads.
 Most likely, this is not what you would want.
-To force `await` to return the execution to the main thread, you'll have to provide it with a synchronization context.
-Check `UnityScheduler.cs` example located inside the project.
+To force `await` to return the execution to the main thread, you'll have to provide it with a synchronization context, like all WinForms and WPF applications do.

+    Check `UnityScheduler.cs` example located inside the project or just put `UnityScheduler` prefab in your first scene.
+The scripts creates and registers a synchronization context for the Unity's main thread, so async/await could work the way they do in regular WinForms or WPF applications.

     For more information about what synchronization context is, what it is for and how to use it, see this set of articles by Stephen Toub: [one][synccontext1], [two][synccontext2], [three][synccontext3].